MatthewLamBok/abalone/README.md

+Hello, VOID THIS CODE

-Hello, This is the code for abalone Classificaton for BME 8603
+ This is the code for abalone Classificaton for BME 8603

 MAIN CODE: https://github.com/MatthewLamBok/BME_8603/blob/main/python_code/main_pycaret.ipynb